-Sons and daughters of God
+Sons and Daughters of God

 The right of becoming the adopted sons and daughters of God is the supreme advantage He gives those who are born of the Spirit.
 Jesus said, “Verily, verily, I say unto thee, except a man be born again, he cannot see the kingdom of God… unless one is born of water and the Spirit, he cannot enter the kingdom of God” (John 3:3-5).
 The reference to “water” is a clear allusion to water baptism (Matthew 3:5, 6, 11).

 The Bible declares: “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God” (Ephesians 2:8).
 It is grace on God’s part and faith on man’s part.
 Faith accepts the blood of Jesus that was shed to atone for man’s sin (John 3:16).
 It is through the act of entrusting ourselves to Him that we are saved, not that faith is the means of our salvation, but simply the channel (Romans 4:3).

-Daily relationship with Christ
+Daily Relationship with Christ

 In the life of Jesus, as a Son of God, we have a perfect example of a father-son relationship (Luke 2:49; John 1:14; 4:34; 8:29).
 The secret of the success of this relationship lies in abiding in Him.
 Jesus said, “Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me” (John 15:4).
-To abide in Christ means that the soul must be in daily, constant communion with Him through studying the Word and prayer.
+To abide in Christ means that the soul must be in daily, constant communion with Him through studying the Word, prayer and witnessing.
 And the soul must live His life through His enabling power (Galatians 2:20).

 The moving force in this relationship is love, and its fruit is obedient trust.
-Without these characteristics, there can be no true father-son experience.
+Without these characteristics, there can be no true father-son or daughter experience.
 God desires that these qualities shall be a reality in the life of every believer (1 John 1:1–7).
 “But you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
 Now if anyone does not have the Spirit of Christ, he is not His.
 And if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness” (Romans 8:9, 10 also 2 Corinthians 7:1).
 A person can’t clean himself for he has no power to do that (Romans 7:22–24).
 But he can be made holy only by letting God work in and through him (Philippians 2:12, 13; 1 Peter 1:22).